SamuelKos/henxel/README.md

 # More on virtual environments:
-For you who are packaging Python-project and you need side-by-side live-comparison of two different version, most propably version you are currently developing and some earlier version.
+For you who are packaging Python-project and you need side-by-side live-comparison of two different versions, most propably version you are currently developing and some earlier version.
 Or for anyone who is interested doing so, not many I think.

 When creating development-venv for the project, make another one with same deps for comparison: